projectcaluma/alexandria/README.md

       - `AWS_STORAGE_BUCKET_NAME`: the bucket name of the storage to access objects in path notation (not subdomain)
       - `AWS_STORAGE_ENABLE_SSEC`: toggle serverside encryption with customer owned key.
 If enabled the `ALEXANDRIA_ENCRYPTION_METHOD`: `ssec-global` will be employed.

-    The development setup features a minio service.
+    The development setup features a minio service, implementing the S3 protocol.

 For development, you can also set the following environemnt variables to help you: